School Science Lessons

 1. As the cocoa seedling grows it has to be pruned so it will grow into

-the right shape for cocoa and to limit tree height for easy harvesting.
+the right shape for cocoa and to limit tree height for harvesting.

-then branches into 3 to 5 main fan branches, called the first jorquette.
-The
+It then branches into 3 to 5 main fan branches, called the first jorquette.

 1.1.
 Fan branches with leaves growing flat along both sides of the stem.